-- a.
+a.
 Definition of Credit: One full credit means a minimum of 135 hours of bona fide instruction in a designated course of study that contains student performance standards.
 One full credit means a minimum of 120 hours of bona fide instruction in a designated course of study that contains student performance standards for purposes of meeting high school graduation requirements in a school that has been authorized to implement block scheduling (F.S.1003.436(1)(a)) One-half credit is defined to be one-half of the requirement for a full credit.
-Any school that uses alternative scheduling must employ a District-approved mechanism to determine successful mastery of student performance standards. - The definition of a credit is based on the number of instructional hours taught, not the number of instructional hours received by a particular student.
-This is not an attendance rule. - b.
+Any school that uses alternative scheduling must employ a District-approved mechanism to determine successful mastery of student performance standards.

+- b.
 High school students are not exempted from the 135-hour or 120-hour bona fide instruction rule except as in allowable acceleration mechanisms (Credit Validation, Dual Enrollment, Early Admission, Adult Education and approved alternative education programs featuring competency-based curriculum or in schools that have alternative scheduling). - c.
 The Florida Articulation Coordinating Committee defines those select semester-length (three credit hours) postsecondary courses completed through dual enrollment as receiving one (1) full high school credit (F.S.
 1003.436).
 All other courses taken through dual enrollment shall have six (6) postsecondary semester credit hours equal to one (1) high school credit.